sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 ~~~

-Then copy&paste <code>chrome://inspect/</code> Chrome and then choose *Open dedicated DevTools for Node*
+Then copy & paste <code>chrome://inspect/</code> Chrome and then choose *Open dedicated DevTools for Node*
 . <code>--inspect-brk</code> ensures a breakpoint as soon as the code is entered.
 From there, you can start any of the profiles under the Profile tab.

 Use it when you want to debug functionality or check memory usage.